Fundamentals of garbage collection

 The page file is used even if physical memory pressure (demand for physical memory) is low.
 The first time that physical memory pressure is high, the operating system must make room in physical memory to store data, and it backs up some of the data that's in physical memory to the page file.
 The data isn't paged until it's needed, so it's possible to encounter paging in situations where the physical memory pressure is low.

 When you initialize a new process, the runtime reserves a contiguous region of address space for the process.
 This reserved address space is called the managed heap.
 The managed heap maintains a pointer to the address where the next object in the heap will be allocated.
 Initially, this pointer is set to the managed heap's base address.
 All reference types are allocated on the managed heap.
 When an application creates the first reference type, memory is allocated for the type at the base address of the managed heap.
-When the application creates the next object, the garbage collector allocates memory for it in the address space immediately following the first object.
-As long as address space is available, the garbage collector continues to allocate space for new objects in this manner.
+When the application creates the next object, the runtime allocates memory for it in the address space immediately following the first object.
+As long as address space is available, the runtime continues to allocate space for new objects in this manner.

 Allocating memory from the managed heap is faster than unmanaged memory allocation.
 Because the runtime allocates memory for an object by adding a value to a pointer, it's almost as fast as allocating memory from the stack.
 In addition, because new objects that are allocated consecutively are stored contiguously in the managed heap, an application can access the objects quickly.